 #4 To ask the church to partner with them

-When you walk the halls in the kids area at Willow Creek Community Church in Chicago, you will find these pictures displayed.
-They are trying to encourage families to grow spiritually together.
-The visual images show examples of families serving together, or reading the Bible together etc. Many of the display boards include a Bible verse that families can read as they pass by.
-I love that it is a visual reminder to families that they can do things together as a family to grow spiritually.
+If you have the opportunity to go on a church tour, and visit the kids area at Willow Creek Community Church in Chicago, you will find visual images that show examples of families serving together, or reading the Bible together etc. Many of the display boards include a Bible verse that families can read as they pass by.
+Here are a few photos of some of the images: